 Cons

-- It’s huge – getting from A to B can take time.
+- It's huge – getting from A to B can take time, especially if your zone isn't serviced by the indoor train line.

-- Seats at the gates and waiting areas are not super comfortable and if you don’t know your gate, you will be left looking for free seats.
+- Seats at the gates and waiting areas are not super comfortable and if you don't know your gate yet (long layover), you will be left looking for seats.

 - Charging points are not always that common.

-- You don’t really get to see anything showcasing the local culture of Qatar in this airport.
+- You don't really get to see anything showcasing the local culture of Qatar at this airport (except Souq Almatar located at the northern end of the airport)

-- Heavy AC environment – some people might feel cool.
+- Heavy AC environment – some people who are not used to air-cooled spaces might feel cold without a jacket.

 - This airport is very busy during peak seasons and for special event (i.e., world cup).